-- Emotions may run high.
-Moving can be a scary experience for anyone, but most especially for dementia patients.
+- Recognize that this is a stressful situation.
+Moving can be a scary experience for anyone, but is particularly stressful if your loved one has dementia.
 Expect there to be confusion, anxiety, and times of anger.
 All of these feelings are normal and need to be validated.
-Let your loved ones express their feelings and reassure them that where they are going is in their best interest for care.
+Let your loved ones express their feelings and reassure them that the move is in the best interest of their well-being.
 Make sure that your loved one feels safe, secure, and has a sense of belonging in their new environment.

 - Go at a comfortable pace.
 Unless your loved one needs to move quickly for their well-being, it is important to find a pace that both you and your loved one are comfortable with.
 This will help keep anxiety levels down, which in turn makes the transition easier for everyone involved.

 - Understand the challenge of transitioning.
 Transfer trauma can happen during the moving transition for an older adult.
 Transfer trauma is a cluster of symptoms that can occur when an older adult moves from one environment to another.
 Symptoms can include confusion, anxiety, pain, sleeplessness, and poor appetite.
 The symptoms may occur before, after and during the move.
 The best way to handle the transition is to understand what is happening and why.
 Allowing your loved one to make decisions and to be part of the process can help prevent or at least lessen the trauma.